max-ieremenko/ServiceModel.Grpc/docs/GrpcCoreServerConfiguration.md

 #### ServiceModelGrpcServiceOptions

-- IMarshallerFactory MarshallerFactory: by default is null, it means DataContractMarshallerFactory.Default
+- IMarshallerFactory MarshallerFactory: by default is null (DataContractMarshallerFactory.Default)
-- IServerErrorHandler ErrorHandler; by default is null, it means error handling by gRPC API
+- IServerErrorHandler ErrorHandler; by default is null (error handling by gRPC API)
 - ILogger Logger: by default is null.
 To setup possible output provided by service binding

 ## Silent proxy generation